microsoftgraph/microsoft-graph-docs.ru-RU/api-reference/beta/api/reportroot-getteamsdeviceusageuserdetail.md

 HTTP/1.1 200 OK
 Content-Type: application/octet-stream

-Report Refresh Date,User Principal Name,Last Activity Date,Is Deleted,Deleted Date,Used Web,Used Windows Phone,Used iOS,Used Mac,Used Android Phone,Used Windows,Used Chrome OS,Used Linux,Is Licensed,Report Period
+Report Refresh Date,User Id,User Principal Name,Last Activity Date,Is Deleted,Deleted Date,Used Web,Used Windows Phone,Used iOS,Used Mac,Used Android Phone,Used Windows,Used Chrome OS,Used Linux,Is Licensed,Report Period
 ```

 ### <a name="json"></a>JSON